emersonpisoni/tanstack-poc/tanstack-query/README.md

 - Drag and drop
 - Any interaction where the user needs a immediately responsee

+### Prefetching data

+Prefetching is the way to retrieve the data before the user really need them.

+Good cases to use it:
+- Links' hover
+- navigation between pages
+- Master -> Detail
+- Dashboards
+- predictable flows

 ## Examples

 ### Covered by POC